dgaydukov/cert-aws/files/sa.md

 ###### Data Pipeline
 DP - ELT tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
 You can transfer data between RDS/S3/EMR/DynamoDB.
 Pipeline - runs activities (common tasks) on data nodes.
 Data node - location where pipeline reads data or where it writes data.
-Example of DP
+Example of DP:
 * extract log data from on-premise to s3
 * launch transient Amazon EMR cluster, load s3 data, transform it and load transformed data to s3
 * copy transformed data from s3 to RedShift